-2) Present 3 Alternatives that Solve the Problem
+2. Present Three Alternatives that Solve the Problem

 People like options and are resistant to overt sales pitches.
 Approaching prospects from this angle gives you a chance to stay engaged with them if they don't like what's behind Door #1.

 Let's say you're talking to a CEO who tells you that cybersecurity is a huge concern for his/her company.
 You know that your remote monitoring and management (RMM) coupled with a Network Operations Center (NOC) will detect and resolve incoming IT threats so you may suggest this as a first solution.
 You could discover, however, that the company has a history of data loss or doesn't have a strong backup solution in place, You'd then recommend your backup and disaster recovery (BDR) services as an add-on.
 Finally, you could ask how many employees access sensitive company data on their own personal devices to gauge whether there's a mobile device management (MDM) opportunity.
 If you're working with a larger shop with more end points, MDM may be advisable.

 Rather than force-feed your prospect the most expensive package, give a range.
 All three of these solutions will help strengthen data security, but not all may be necessary for each client.